Yale University Art Gallery: 19th century

 The gallery was founded in 1832 when patriot artist John Trumbull donated over 100 paintings of the American Revolution to Yale College and designed the original picture gallery.
+This gallery housed a collection of paintings by John Trumbull, including Battle of Bunker Hill, Death of Montgomery before Quebec, Surrender of Lord Cornwallis, and Declaration of Independence.
 This building on the university's Old Campus was razed in 1901.

 Street Hall, designed by Peter Bonnett Wight, was opened as the Yale School of the Fine Arts in 1866, and included exhibition galleries on the second floor.
 The exterior was in a neo-Gothic style, with an appearance influenced by 13th-century Venetian palaces.
 These spaces are the oldest ones still in use as part of the Yale University Art Gallery.

 20th century

 A new building, designed by Yale University architect Egerton Swartwout, was completed in 1928.
 This building features a deliberately eclectic mix of Romanesque, Gothic and Classical features, with cornices, a pitched slate roof, and large windows set within stone arches, and was connected to Street Hall by an enclosed bridge over High Street.
 It was ultimately known as the "Old Yale Art Gallery" to contrast it with the modernist expansion added a couple of decades later.

+Ancient Greek and Roman art in the Sculpture Hall in the Old Yale Art Gallery.

 The gallery's modernist main building, built from 1947 to 1953, was among the first designed by Louis Kahn, who taught architecture at Yale("Kahn played a major role in Yale's own artistic development.
 And Yale in turn would give Kahn the commission that transformed his career as an architect.")
 Philip L. Goodwin was the original architect for the building, but he had to drop out due to health reasons and the project was then given to Kahn.